-The Company provides retirement benefits to attract and retain qualified employees and Executives, and to reward significant service to the Company.
-Executives and all other employees who meet certain service requirements are eligible to participate in one of the Company's 401(k) Plans, which are qualified defined contribution plans under the rules of the Internal Revenue Service ("IRS").
-The Company does not currently offer a 401(k) restoration plan that would permit Executives to contribute to and receive contributions from the Company on a basis that would be commensurate with other employees as a percent of pay.
-Executives and all other employees hired on or before January 1, 2008, are also eligible to participate in either the Riverwood International Employees Retirement Plan or the Graphic Packaging Retirement Plan and the Graphic Packaging Excess Benefit Plan (together, the "Pension Plans").
+Executives and all other employees hired before January 1, 2008, participate in either the Riverwood International Employees Retirement Plan or the Graphic Packaging Excess Benefit Plan (together, the "Pension Plans").
 In addition, some senior executives, including the Executives, participate in either the Riverwood International Supplemental Retirement Plan or the Graphic Packaging Supplemental Retirement Plan (together, the "Supplemental Plans").
-Mr. Scheible and Mr. Doss participated in the Graphic Packaging Retirement Plan and the Graphic Packaging Supplemental Plan unit January 1, 2005, the date they transferred into the Riverwood International Employees Retirement Plan and the Riverwood International Supplemental Retirement Plan.
-The Supplemental Plans provide a benefit based upon compensation that exceeds the limits set by the IRS for the Pension Plans and makes total retirement benefits under the Company's defined benefit plans for the Executives commensurate with those available to other employees as a percent of pay.
-Additional information about the Pension Plans and the Supplemental Plans is provided under the Pension Benefits at 2009 Fiscal Year-End table.
+Mr. Scheible and Mr. Doss participated in the Graphic Packaging Retirement Plan and the Graphic Packaging Supplemental Plan until January 1, 2005, the date they transferred into the Riverwood International Employees Retirement Plan and the Riverwood International Supplemental Plans provide a benefit based upon compensation that exceeds the limits set by the IRS for the Pension Plans and makes total retirement benefits under the Company's defined benefit plans for the Executives commensurate with those available to other employees as a percent of pay.
+As of June 30, 2011, the Company froze the Pension Plans and the Supplemental Plans and no longer makes pension contributions for future service on behalf of any employee who was not at least 50 years old with five years of completed service to the Company as of such date.
+The Company will continue to make pension contributions and accruals to the Supplemental Plans on behalf of all of the Executives except Mr. Doss, as each meets the requirements for continued contributions.
+Additional information about the Pension Plans and the Supplemental Plans is provided under the Pension Benefits at 2011 Fiscal Year-End table.